Latest Online Service Available : 5th July 2020 – 4th Sunday after Trinity – From Little Thurlow – In Church Service

 I look forward to the coming months and years ahead and being part of these wonderful communities.

-Public services are suspended until further notice as we follow official advice regarding the coronavirus.
-The ministry team will say morning and evening prayer on behalf of the parishes.
-In the meantime the Rector, Fr Chris Giles, is happy to offer pastoral support and to receive inquiries about weddings, baptisms and funerals by email firstname.lastname@example.org or on 07970 370543
+The ministry team will continue to say morning and evening prayer on behalf of the parishes.
+In the meantime the Rector, Fr Chris Giles, is happy to offer pastoral support and to receive inquiries about weddings, baptisms and funerals by email email@example.com or on 01440 762901

 Our pastoral work and prayer ministry remain active and working.
 We can all still be connected with one another through phone calls, emails and through our website, as we plan to post services and information here.
 Hope, love and prayer are the three elements that will bring us strength in these difficult times.
 Our churches have stood through many trials and tribulations over the centuries and we know that in Jesus Christ we find hope and love.